NCAR/lrose-projects-precip/docs/RunningTheGui.md

 * In the RHI list box (left), select PrecipRhiUser
 * In the AngleList box (right), double click on PrecipRhiUser
 * A window with the current angles will pop up
-* Set the angles you want
+* Set the angles you want.
+You can either type them in, or use the Fill with Equal Angle option.
+* You should enter 12 RHI angles.
 * If you make a mistake, click on Cancel
 * If you are happy, click OK (DON'T do this if you have not made any changes)

 The new angle list will take effect the next time PrecipRhiUser runs.